manthan-sharma-23/Shift_/README.md

 ### (Still under-development)

-Lynx is a sophisticated online code editor integrated with container orchestration, designed to streamline the development process.
+Shift_ is a sophisticated online code editor integrated with container orchestration, designed to streamline the development process.
 It provides a unified platform for writing, building, and deploying code with robust container management capabilities.

 ![Lynx Interface](https://d22otbfo28bxw0.cloudfront.net/synapse-storage/assets/Screenshot%20from%202024-08-21%2002-38-24.png)